NuITTake/simple-level-log/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [ISC](https://opensource.org/licenses/ISC) License